 -

-Please provide an overview of the legal and regulatory framework governing data protection, privacy and cybersecurity in your jurisdiction (e.g., a summary of the key laws; who is covered by them; what sectors, activities or data do they regulate; and who enforces the relevant laws).
+Please provide an overview of the legal and regulatory framework governing data protection, privacy and cybersecurity in your jurisdiction (e.g., a summary of the key laws; who is covered; what sectors, activities or data do they regulate; and who enforces the relevant laws).

-The Cybersecurity Law of the People’s Republic of China (hereinafter as the “CSL”) was enacted on June 1, 2017, which forms the backbone of cybersecurity and data privacy protection legislation in China.
-On 10 June 2021, the Data Security Law of the People’s Republic of China (hereinafter as the “DSL”) was adopted at the 29th session of the Standing Committee of the 13th National People’s Congress, effective as of 1 September 2021.
-The DSL is the fundamental law in data security sphere which widely covers data security mechanisms, obligations, and liabilities at both State administration and data processor level.
-On 20 August 2021, the Personal Information Protection Law of the People’s Republic of China (hereinafter as the “PIPL”) was adopted at the 30th session of the Standing Committee of the 13th National People’s Congress, effective as of 1 November 2021, which embraces the new era of personal information (“PI”) protection as well as corporate data protection compliance.
-The DSL, the PIPL and the CSL altogether outline the data regulatory framework in China.
-In addition, the Anti-Telecom and Online Fraud Law of the People’s Republic of China was adopted at the 36th session of the Standing Committee of the 13th National People’s Congress, effective as of 1 December 2022, which is aimed to prevent the illegal use of the PI in telecom or online fraud.
+The Cybersecurity Law of the People’s Republic of China (the “CSL”), effective as of June 1, 2017, serves as the cornerstone of China’s cybersecurity and data privacy protection legislation.
+On June 10, 2021, the Data Security Law of the People’s Republic of China (the “DSL”) was enacted, becoming effective as of 1 September 2021.
+The DSL is the fundamental law in data security landscape, outlining mechanisms for data security, obligations, and liabilities at both the State and data processor levels.
+Furthermore, the Personal Information Protection Law of the People’s Republic of China (the “PIPL”), enacted on August 20, 2021, came effective as of November 1, 2021, which embraces the new era of personal information (“PI”) protection as well as corporate data protection compliance.
+Together, the CSL, DSL, and PIPL form the foundation of China’s data regulatory framework.
+Additionally, on December 1, 2022, the Anti-Telecom and Online Fraud Law of the People’s Republic of China came into force, targeting the illegal use of PI in telecom and online fraud.

 - The Cybersecurity Review Measures